shakes76/PatternFlow/recognition/46066853-generative-VQVAE/README.md

 # Results on OASIS brain dataset
 The VQVAE was trained only for two epochs to minimise unique q(z|x) values.
 (2 in the best case) Followed by training the DCGAN. *Intermediate results from steps and training parameters can be viewed in `driver.ipynb`*.

+Training data shape was (3,256,256) and pixel values were in the range [0, 255].
+In this case, no pixel normalization was applied.

 SSIM was >0.60 in 7809 out of 10000 training images used.
 Best SSIM archived was 0.698\
 ![image](./images/result.png)